 When a character assignment defines a non-allocatable character variable and a length mismatch occurs, the assignment has a blank-fill (if the value is too short) or truncate (if the value is too long) semantic; this is also true for input.
 If this happens for an allocatable character variable, the variable defined is resized, if needed, to the correct size; but this does not happen for input.

 If the character variable that defines an internal file is too small for the output sent to it, an error condition results.
-This may be detected with an iostat= or end= specifier; without one of these, error termination occurs.
+This can be detected with an iostat= or err= specifier; without one of these, error termination occurs.

 Most implementations include an optional facility for bounds checking.
-These are likely to be incomplete for a dummy argument that is an explicit-shape or assumed-size array because of passing only the address of such an object, or because the local declaration of the bounds might be inconsistent with those of the actual argument.
+These bounds checks are likely to be incomplete for a dummy argument that is an explicit-shape or assumed-size array because of passing only the address of such an object, or because the local declaration of the bounds might be inconsistent with those of the actual argument.
 It is therefore preferable to use an assumed-shape array as a procedure dummy argument.
 The performance of operations involving assumed-shape arrays is improved by the use of the contiguous attribute.

 Fortran provides a set of array bounds intrinsic inquiry procedures which can be used to obtain the bounds of arrays where such information is available.
-Fortran also provides character length intrinsic inquiry intrinsics so the length of character entities can be reliably found.
+Fortran also provides character length intrinsic inquiry functions so the length of character entities can be reliably found.

 6.8.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.8.5

-Ensure that consistent bounds information about each array is available throughout a program.
+Ensure that consistent bounds information about each array is available throughout a program;

-Enable bounds checking throughout code development and only disable such checking during production runs when performance requirements cannot be met otherwise.
+Enable bounds checking throughout code development and only disable such checking during production runs when performance requirements cannot be met otherwise;

-Use whole array assignment, operations, and bounds inquiry intrinsics where possible.
+Use whole array assignment, operations, and bounds inquiry intrinsics where possible;

+Use allocatable arrays where array operations involving differently-sized arrays might occur so the left-hand side array is reallocated as needed;

-Obtain array bounds from array inquiry intrinsic procedures wherever needed and use explicit interfaces and assumed-shape arrays to ensure that array shape information is passed to all procedures where needed, and can be used to dimension local arrays.
+Obtain array bounds from array inquiry intrinsic procedures wherever needed and use explicit interfaces and assumed-shape arrays to ensure that array shape information is passed to all procedures where needed, and can be used to dimension local arrays;

-Use allocatable arrays where array operations involving differently-sized arrays might occur so the left-hand side array is reallocated as needed.

-Use allocatable character variables where assignment of strings of varying sizes is expected so the left-hand side character variable is reallocated as needed.
+Use allocatable character variables where assignment of strings of varying sizes is expected so the left-hand side character variable is reallocated as needed;

-Use intrinsic assignment for the whole character variable rather than looping over substrings to assign data to statically-sized character variables so the truncate-or-blank-fill semantic protects against storing outside the assigned variable.
+Use intrinsic assignment for the whole character variable rather than looping over substrings to assign data to statically-sized character variables so that the truncate-or-blank-fill semantic will protect against storing outside the assigned variable;

-Consider using the iostat= specifier when there is a risk that an internal file is too small for the output sent to it.
+Consider using the iostat= specifier when there is a risk that an internal file is too small for the output sent to it;

 6.9 Unchecked array indexing [XYZ]